batman1754/batman1754/README.md

-🏢 I’m currently working as DevOps Engineer
+🏢 I’m currently working as Cloud DevOps Engineer

-🌱 I’m currently working on Setting up infra using Terraform over AWS
+🌱 I’m currently working on Setting up infra using Terraform over AWS and deploying microservices on k8's with helm

 💬 Ask me about DevOps Tools and Practices